dwmkerr/crosswords-js/README.md

 - Left/Right/Up/Down: Move (if possible) to the cell in the direction specified.
 - Space: Move to the next cell in the focused clue, if one exists.
+- Delete: Delete the current cell.
-- Backspace: Move to the previous cell in the focused clue, if one exists.
+- Backspace: Delete the current cell, and move to the previous cell in the focused clue, if one exists.
 - Tab: Move to the first cell of the next clue, 'wrapping' to the first clue.
+- Shift+Tab: Move to the last cell of the previous clue, 'wrapping' to the last clue.
 - A-Z: Enter the character.
 Not locale aware!
-- Enter: Switch between across and down.
+- Enter: At a clue intersection, switch between across and down.

 ## Crossword Definition Tips